Origin: Posterior third of the iliac crest, the iliolumbar ligament

-Origin: Inferior border of the 12th rib
+Insertion: Inferior border of the 12th rib, transverse processes of the L1-L4 vertebrae

-Actions: Lateral flexion of the lumbar spine
+Actions: Extension and lateral flexion of the lumbar spine

 Innervation: Ventral primary rami of T12 to L3

-Blood Supply: Branches from the lumbar artery
+Blood Supply: Branches from the lumbar artery, subcostal artery, iliolumbar artery

 Primary Actions of the Quadratus Lumborum